Skip to main content

 AIO twin otter over a NEON field site

 Understanding what drives biodiversity patterns is one of the fundamental questions of ecology.
-When it comes to animal diversity in particular, which factors matter most—localized variables (such as vegetation structure or topography) or larger regional variables (such as climate)?
+When it comes to animal diversity in particular, which factors matter most—localized variables (such as vegetation structure or topography) or larger regional variables?
 A new paper in Journal of Animal Ecology uses NEON data to explore relationships between animal species richness and various local and regional variables.
 The goal?
 To determine which variables have the best predictive power for species richness at different scales.

 Species Richness at Local and Regional Scales